 Note that the superficial fibers may be able to exert more leverage on the PSIS because they attach closer to it.
 And if you are dealing with back pain, that could be an important consideration.

-I don't talk too much about that in gluteus maximus anatomy for yoga teachers but I do talk about other aspects of the gluteus maximus.
+For more on the gluteus maximus, also check out gluteus maximus anatomy for yoga teachers.
 Big tip, don't be afraid to use it.
 It's a big ass muscle.
 It's meant to be used!

 Having mentioned the gluteus maximus, it seems fitting here to mention a complementary muscle.
 Actually, it's not the psoas, though it and the gluteus maximus do play well together (and most of my psoas related articles are filed under the lower back category), it is instead, the adductor magnus.
 This muscle is particularly important because it can internally rotate the thigh and it can help neutralize the external rotation tendencies of the gluteus maximus when you are trying to use the gluteus maximus to extend the hip.

 It's an important muscle.
-So read all about it.
+So read all about it in adductor magnus.

 The adductor magnus could be thought of as a hamstring.
 It runs from the sitting bone like the hamstrings.
 Alas, it does not cross the knee.
 It ends just above the knee.
 And that's a nice way to segue into the hamstrings.